knative/docs/docs/serving/using-a-tls-cert.md

 === "Contour"

-    To manually add a TLS certificate to your Knative cluster, you must create a Kubernetes secret and then configure the Knative Contour plugin
+    To manually add a TLS certificate to your Knative cluster, you must create a Kubernetes secret and then configure the Knative Contour plugin.

-    1. Create a Kubernetes secret to hold your TLS certificate, `cert.pem`, and the private key, `key.pem`, by entering the following command:
+    1. Create a Kubernetes secret to hold your TLS certificate, `cert.pem`, and the private key, `key.pem`, by running the command:

            ```bash
            kubectl create -n contour-external secret tls default-cert \